Lee-Sifu/Cart211-Fall2025/FinalProject_Cart211/ThoughtProcess.md

 files, I used all the lessons and resources I learned as well as some previous knowledge before taking Cart 211.
 With a bit of

-javascript for that
+javascript for that interactive functionality.
+If I had a bit more time or wasn't feeling that burned I would probably added more

-interactive functionality.
+javascript feautures like p5.js from Cart 253.